 Certain factors have a correlation with worse mental health outcomes.
-Gender, socioeconomic status, ethnicity, disability, sexual orientation and whether or not they are a looked after child or in the youth justice system - all these factors influence mental health outcome of young people.
+Gender, socioeconomic status, ethnicity, disability, sexual orientation and whether or not they are a child in care or in the youth justice system - all these factors influence mental health outcome of young people.
 (Public Health England, 2017)